unrealrobin/timbermvp/docs/Portfolio/PlayerCombatSystem.md

 ## Pattern
 ![Pattern Image](./Images/CombatComponentPattern.png)

-The Combat Component is the main entry point for all abilities.
+The Combat Component is the entry point for all abilities.
 This is helpful by reducing the amount of process logic and evaluation that would have otherwise been written in the ability, character class, or controller.
-Now, the controller sends all combat/weapon related events to the Combat Component.
+Controllers route combat and weapon events to the Combat Component .

 ## Primary Ability Sequence
 ![Ability Sequence](./Images/PrimaryAbilitySequence.png)

-The key idea here, is to have a base UObject Class that encapsulated the all the data for the ability.
-When an ability is requested, it is first validated, allowing us to not have to instantiate the ability if it is not valid (valid means the ability is available and ready to use).
-If the ability is valid, then it is instantiated and the ability is executed.
-The ability cleans itself up after it is done executing.
-It removes all references to itsels from the combat component and then is garbage collected.
+A base UObject class encapsulates the data and behavior for each ability.
+When an ability is requested:
+1. It is validated first (availability, resources, cooldown).
+2. If valid, the ability is instantiated and executed.
+3. The ability cleans itself up after execution, removes its references from the Combat Component, and is garbage-collected.

 ## 🔗 Links
 - [View Full Repo on GitHub](https://github.com/unrealrobin/timbermvp)